 At one point or another in your career, you will more than likely face some type of anxiety in your life.
-The stressors that cause this anxiety won’t always be work-related.
-It can be chronic, can stem from issues at home, finances, and sickness.
+Understandable, one large contributor is workplace anxiety.
+Of course, the stressors that cause anxiety won’t always be work-related.
+They can be chronic, can stem from issues at home, finances, sickness, even political divides.
 The list goes on and on, but no matter the cause, anxiety can affect your work, relationships with coworkers, and your overall view of your job.

 As someone who has struggled with this since childhood, I’ve seen that anxiety can manifest itself in many ways.
 I remember the stress and worry that I developed days before performances like piano recitals and Christmas plays which resulted in difficulty eating and sleeping.
 Throughout the performance I would be nervous and shaky, and for a while afterwards I spent my time wondering if what I had performed was good enough.

 Lacking the coping skills to deal with my anxiety, this continued through the two years I spent as a Music Education major in college.
 I wasted time comparing myself to my peers and believing I wasn’t good enough.
 Additionally, I was hours from home and without my big support system, so I shut down and stopped practicing.
 Rather than pushing through that fear, I let it consume me, and was not successful.

 During college, I began going to counseling and started developing healthier ways to work through my anxiety.
 I learned how to recognize when I was starting to feel anxious, I began to grow the support system around me, and I started to set more boundaries.
 This skill became important as I entered the workplace.